I need human help to enter verification code (office hours only)

 Sunday, February 9, 6:30 pm at Cabrillo: the historical drama KIDNAPPED

-The SCJFF, in collaboration with the Dante Alighieri Society of Santa Cruz, is pleased to present the big budget historical drama KIDNAPPED: The Story of Edgardo Mortara at 6:30 pm on Sunday, February 9 at Cabrillo College VAPA 1000.
-The film is offered free to the public with donations encouraged.
+The SCJFF, in collaboration with the Dante Alighieri Society of Santa Cruz, was pleased to present the big budget historical drama KIDNAPPED: The Story of Edgardo Mortara at 6:30 pm on Sunday, February 9 at Cabrillo College VAPA 1000.
+The film was offered free to the public with donations encouraged.
 First come, first seated.

 Edgardo Mortara was a young Jewish boy living with his family in Bologna, Italy, who was secretly baptized by his nanny as an infant.
-At age 8 he was forcibly taken from his family to be raised as a Christian, as prescribed by Vatican law.
+In 1858, at age 6, he was forcibly taken from his family to be raised Catholic, as prescribed by Vatican law.
 His parents' struggle to free their son became a global scandal and was part of a larger political battle that pitted the forces of democracy and Italian unification against the papacy.

 Nominated for the prestigious Palme d'Or award at Cannes.
 From Italy, 2023.
 Run time 2 hours, 5 minutes.
 In Italian with English subtitles.